parclick/api-doc/README.md

 <br>

-[^1]: The REST architectural style describes six constraints: uniform interface, stateless, cacheable, client-server, layered system, code on demand (optional).
+<a name="1"></a>[^1]: The REST architectural style describes six constraints: uniform interface, stateless, cacheable, client-server, layered system, code on demand (optional).
 [REST API Tutorial](https://www.restapitutorial.com/) - [REST API: What is it, and what are its advantages in project development?](https://bbvaopen4u.com/en/actualidad/rest-api-what-it-and-what-are-its-advantages-project-development)
-[^2]: JSON Web Token (JWT) is a compact, URL-safe means of representing claims to be transferred between two parties - [Documentation](https://jwt.io/).
+<a name="2"></a>[^2]: JSON Web Token (JWT) is a compact, URL-safe means of representing claims to be transferred between two parties - [Documentation](https://jwt.io/).